 Corridor Use Areas:

 Bright Angel Campground (CBG) is at the bottom of the Grand Canyon, 9.9 miles from the South Rim and 14 miles from the North Rim.
 The campground is 1/2 mile north of the Colorado River, and sits along Bright Angel Creek.
 The campground is less than 1/2 mile from Phantom Ranch.
 The area is characterized by the river delta where Bright Angel Creek meets the Colorado River.
-There is a ranger station, emergency phone, pay phones, year-round potable water, and toilets.
+There is a ranger station, emergency phone, year-round potable water, and toilets.
 To reach this campground you can travel the South Kaibab Trail (and cross the black bridge) or the Bright Angel Trail (and cross the silver bridge) from the South Rim, or travel the North Kaibab Trail from the North Rim.
 Cottonwood trees shade Bright Angel Campground and the creek is a wonderful place to cool off.
 Deer, ringtail cats, gray foxes, and squirrels are often seen.
 Popular activities include relaxing, wading in Bright Angel Creek, stargazing, fishing (license required), and day hiking.
 Day hike destinations include the River Trail and Phantom Overlook.
 Seasonal ranger programs are offered.
 Snack items and meals are available for purchase at Phantom Ranch Lodge (meals must be reserved in advance 303-297-2757). (campground photos)

 Cottonwood Campground (CCG) is a small campground 6.8 miles below the North Rim of the Grand Canyon on the North Kaibab Trail.
 Bright Angel Creek nearby offers a cool and refreshing place to get wet.
 Seasonally (mid-May to mid-Oct) potable drinking water is available at the campground.
 During other times of the year you should be prepared to filter/treat water obtained from the creek.
 There are deer, ringtail cats, and squirrels in the area.
 Cottonwood has an emergency phone and toilets.
 Day hike destinations include Roaring Springs, Ribbon Falls, and Manzanita Canyon. (campground photos)